-The worlds rainforests are incredibly important and support a very broad array of fauna, including mammals, reptiles, birds and invertebrates.
+The worlds rainforests are incredibly important and support a broad array of fauna, including mammals, reptiles, birds and invertebrates.

 Mammals may include primates, felids and other families.
 Reptiles include snakes, turtles, chameleons and other families; while birds include such families as vangidae and Cuculidae.
 Dozens of families of invertebrates are also found in rainforests.